 - Copy the transaction ID.
 You can also copy it from the chargeback notification.

-- Go to your Ecwid Control Panel → My Sales → Orders.
+- From your Ecwid admin, go to My Sales → Orders.

 - Paste the transaction ID to the search field: